thycupxo/anki-styling/README.md

 # anki-styling

 Hi I use Anki to study Dutch.
-As you know, Anki interface is pretty outdated so to make it more visually pleasing and interesting to learn, this is the CSS code that I use to style the cards, buttons, and the horizontal line.
+As you know, Anki interface is pretty outdated.
+So to make it more visually pleasing and interesting to learn with Anki SRS, this is the CSS code that I use to style the cards, buttons, and horizontal line.

 ---

-There are two types of cards I mainly use: The vocab card type (basic card with reversed side) and fill in the blank.
+There are two types of cards I mainly use: The vocab card type (basic card with reversed side) and fill in the blank (cloze deletion).

 This is how the basic cards look like: